Before going out and buying a pair of MTB shorts you need to consider the style of biking you mostly do.

 Once you have this down you are in a good position to choose the best MTB shorts to have you riding in comfort.
 There are a few different styles of mountain biking shorts and we are going to cover them here.

-First let’s take a look at the bike shorts, then we’ll talk about how to choose the best pair for you.
-Here is a feature overview of the shorts, full reviews and our buying guide is below.
+First let’s take a look at the top rated MTB shorts, then we’ll talk about how to choose the best pair for you in our buying guide below.